 Let’s imagine you are a data owner in possession of a sensitive health dataset.
-You have contracted an external data scientist to provide valuable insights on your data.
+You have contracted an external data scientist to provide valuable insights into your data.
 The process goes smoothly: the data scientist shares a Jupyter notebook with you through Google Colab, a practical tool you trust to do all this remotely.
-You check their code thoroughly to ensure it is safe before running it: it seems to use common Python data science functions only, like Matplotlib plotting functions, import trusted packages, like ‘pandas’, and you don’t notice any suspicious commands.
-You run the code, see the expected outputs and send the results back to the data scientist.
+You check their code thoroughly to ensure it is safe before running it: it seems to use common Python data science functions only, like Matplotlib plotting functions, import trusted packages, like ‘pandas,’ and you don’t notice any suspicious commands.
+You run the code, see the expected outputs, and send the results back to the data scientist.
 Done.

-Spoiler alert, you’ve been hacked.
+Spoiler alert: you’ve been hacked.

-Malicious code was hidden inside one of the PyPi package: ‘pandas-plotting’ (malicious code we created for this article).
+Malicious code was hidden inside one of the PyPi packages: ‘pandas-plotting’ (malicious code we created for this article).
 You didn’t notice it because its name deliberately contains the name of the common data science library ‘pandas’, to help disguise itself as a legitimate package.

 From there onwards, the process is quite cunning as it exploits a feature of Python: as soon as you download and import a PyPi package, the code from its init.py file will be executed without notifying the user.
-Usually this file will include the necessary code to set up all the package’s submodules, but in the case of our attack, it will include code that hijacks other libraries' functions.
+Usually, this file will include the necessary code to set up all the package’s submodules, but in the case of our attack, it will include code that hijacks other libraries' functions.
 Unaware that your trusted libraries' functions have been intercepted, you actually gave a full copy of the raw data to the so-called data scientist when you sent back the results…

-For educational purposes, let’s now break the attack down into three stages: the functions are hijacked, the dataset is stolen and the attacker retrieves the data.
+For educational purposes, let’s now break the attack down into three stages: the functions are hijacked, the dataset is stolen, and the attacker retrieves the data.